horvbalint/robolt/README.md

 <br></br>
 ## Contributing
 Every contribution is more then welcomed.
-If you have an idea or made some changes to the code, please open a pull request at the package's [github page](https://github.com/horvbalint/robogo/issues).
+If you have an idea or made some changes to the code, please open an issue or a pull request at the package's [github page](https://github.com/horvbalint/robolt/issues).

 ## Authors